 The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides \$25 billion to transit agencies to help to prevent, prepare for and respond to the COVID-19 pandemic.
 The total available amount for each program is based on funding appropriated under the Act.
 GoRaleigh will be utilizing CARES Act funding to perform BRT Station Area Planning on the Southern BRT Corridor.
-This project will continue in FY 24 as well,
+This project is continued from FY 23.